DropMania/videoclash/README.md

 Create a Clash to let your community submit Videos and let them vote wich is the best.

+## Roadmap

+-   Moderator page / features
+-   Pay to Win (Buy more votes with subs/bits)

 # Game Modes

 ## Tournament